xan105/web-vanilla-router/README.md

   - `directoryIndex?: string[]` ("index.html")

-  If a same-origin URL points directly to a directory index file (for example `/index.html`), the router normalizes it to its directory form (`/`) before navigation.
+  If a same-origin URL points directly to a directory index file (for example `/index.html`), the router normalizes it to its directory form (`/`) internally.
 This prevents index-file URLs from being treated as asset requests and ensures a single canonical route.

   - 🧪 `manualOverride?: boolean` (true)

-  This library handles when navigation shouldn't be intercepted.
+  The router handles when navigation shouldn't be intercepted.
 But sometimes you just need a manual override!

   When `true`, every navigation triggered by an element with the `data-navigation` attribute set to `false` won't be intercepted, eg: